OHIO-ECT/ECT-Lab-Introduction/tasks/Task-Drawing-Diagrams.md

     ![](./images/draw-io-1.png)

 2. In the left pane are stencils (shapes) that can be pulled out into the drawing and edited there.
-Grab several five different shapes from the General category and place them into the center "drawing pane", spread apart a bit.
+Grab at least five different shapes from the General category and place them into the center "drawing pane", spread apart a bit.
 <br>

 3. At the top of the left pane is a "Search Shapes" dialog box.
 Search for "router".
 This will show a group of shapes that Draw.io has tagged as switches.
 In ITS classes we want you to use shapes that are usually one color and **NOT** 3D physical representations of an object.
 Select the orange circle with multiple arrows and place a copy in your drawing (as shown below).

     ![](./images/draw-io-router.png)

 4. Select one of the shapes.
 The right pane will provide detailed options for customizing that specific shape.
 Double-clicking on the shape provides the option to label the shape.
-Label all your six shapes this way.
+Label all shapes this way.
 <br>

 5. Layering - Select one of the General shapes, at the top of the right pane select the green color.
 Then right-click on the shape and select "To Back".
 Drag the green shape so that the router shape and the green shape overlap (as shown below).
-This allow the drawing to have background coloring when needed.
+This allows the drawing to have background coloring when needed.

     ![](./images/draw-io-2.png)